-Separation anxiety can look like a medical issue, isolation distress, or even improper training.
-However, isolation distress and separation anxiety are two different concepts.
+It’s similar to medical issues, isolation distress, or even improper crate training.
+However, isolation distress and separation anxiety are often two different concepts.

-Real separation anxiety occurs when separated your pooch from a specific person while isolation distress occurs when he is left alone.
+Real separation anxiety occurs when separating your pooch from a specific person while isolation distress occurs when he is left alone.

 However, if your dog’s anxiety is severe, he may not be interested in puzzle toys in your absence.
 If you intend to leave your dog to puzzle toys, do it about fifteen minutes before your departure, not when you are walking out of the door.